Learn more about the medical terms and abbreviations you may see on this website.

 A molecule that attaches to a cellular receptor without activating it.
-Antagonists can decrease the effect of an agonist by displacing it or blocking its attachment to the same receptors.

 Drug delivery through insertion of a needle into a vein.

-More than one dose.
+Using or containing more than one dose.

 A chronic medical condition affecting the brain that involves a physical, psychological, and behavioral need for an opioid drug.